debbie-tommy/lurkaround/README.md

 ### 2.5.
 Milestone 5 - Adding & updating content (9.3%)

-Milestone 5 focuses on addition and removing both content and comments.
+Milestone 5 focuses on interacting with content and comments.

 #### 2.5.1.
 Adding a job